zrafa/xinu-avr/README.md

 was inducted into the Internet Hall of Fame on September, 2019.

 https://www.cs.purdue.edu/homes/comer/

 https://www.cs.purdue.edu/news/articles/2019/comer_ihof.html

 As one of the earliest TCP/IP and internetworking researchers, Comer wrote the first series of textbooks explaining the scientific principles underlying the design of the Internet and its communications protocols, providing some of the earliest formal guidance for building efficient networks and applications that use the Internet.

 Comer’s three-volume textbook series, Internetworking with TCP/IP, written in 1987, is widely considered to be the authoritative reference for Internet protocols.
 The series played a key role in popularizing Internet protocols by making them more understandable to a new generation of engineers and IT professionals.

-Version 6 Xinu, as
-it was called, supplied primitives to handle memory  manage- ment,          process          management,          process coordination/synchronization,  interprocess   communication, real-time clock management, device drivers, and intermachine communication (a ring network).
-Version 7 Xinu replaced the